-The next three years will be focused on solidifying our internal foundations, engaging, and influencing the whole of our sector and systemising our work so it becomes the new normal.
+Over the next five years the focus is on solidifying our internal foundations, engaging, and influencing the whole of our sector and systemising our work so it becomes the new normal.
 This journey aligns to the strategic direction and timescales of Sport England, UK Sport and Sport Scotland and the investment and influence that these organisations bring to our work.